Course Syllabus

 "Applied mathematics should read like a good mystery, with an intriguing beginning, a clever but systematic middle, and a satisfying resolution at the end.
 Often, however, the resolution of one mystery opens up a whole new problem, and the process starts all over.
 For the applied mathematical scientist, there is the goal to explain or predict the behavior of some physical situation.
 One begins by constructing a mathematical model which captures the essential features of the problem without masking its content with overwhelming detail.
 Then comes the analysis of the model where every possible tool is tried, and some new tools developed, in order to understand the behavior of the models as thoroughly as possible.
 Finally, one must interpret and compare these results with real world facts.
 Sometimes this comparison is quite satisfactory, but most often one discovers that important features of the problem are not adequately accounted for, and the process begins again." - James P. Keener, Principles of Applied Mathematics.

-The main theme running throughout the course is to look at representations of functions as a sum over some basis functions , or We are then faced with three problems:
+The main theme running throughout the course is to look at representations of functions as a sum over some basis functions, which can be written as

-1) What are good basis functions,
+1) What are good basis functions?

 2) How do we find the expansion coefficients, c?